AudreyLL88/cw-store/README.md

 4. Profile Page:
 * The profile page is personal and contains:
-    - A editable personal information form including the shipping details that will be remember at checkout if logged in.
+    - An editable personal information form including the shipping details that will be remember at checkout if logged in.
     - An order history with order number, date and order details.
 The order number links to the order confirmation page.
     - A review history with date, review and rating. the user can delete or edit their reviews from there.